-Therefore, payments to win business or to influence a business decision in the Company's favour such as bribes, facilitation payments, 'kick-backs', secret commissions and similar payments are strictly prohibited.
+Employees and agents of the Company must not offer or accept cash or any other incentive, inducement or reward in any form.
+In particular, payments to win business or to influence a business decision in the Company's favour such as bribes, 'kick-backs', secret commissions and similar payments are strictly prohibited.